cchdo/r2r-ctd/README.md

   - [ ] collect "cast info" (there is a bunch that goes in here)
   - [ ] write a record in the geoCSV
   - [ ] make seabird output products (dockerized sbe software)

+Progress as of 2025-05-19:
+* Decided to do with the odf.sbe netCDF/xarray file as a container for state and implimenting this.
+Plan is as follows:
+ - Check results will go into a r2r_qc var namespace
+ - results of file processing (e.g. conreport or other sbe processing steps) will go into their own vars so we can check if they are done to save processing time on repeat errors

 Progress as of 2025-05-16:
 * Started on an actual package to capture all the processing code